 We find that inter-rater reliability varies widely across frameworks.
 The mean expert $\kappa_w$ for Empathetic Dialogues, EPITOME, Perceived Empathy, and Lend an Ear pilot are $0.41$, $0.46$, $0.60$, $0.55$, respectively.
 This variability suggests that qualitative differences across frameworks, such as context-dependence and operational clarity of sub-components influence the reliability of experts, crowdworkers, and LLMs alike.

 For the Empathetic Dialogues and Perceived Empathy frameworks, we observe high multicollinearity among expert annotations, assessed via variance inflation factors (VIF).
 Specifically, we find VIF values greater than 10 in all sub-components of Empathetic Dialogues, and 8 out of 9 sub-components in Perceived Empathy.
-This suggests substantial overlap in how each annotator interpreted and rated these conceptually related dimensions, and calls into question the usefulness of these frameworks' sub-components (See Figure~\ref{fig:vif} in Supplemental Information for detailed VIF results).
+This suggests substantial overlap in how each annotator interpreted and rated these conceptually related dimensions, and calls into question the marginal added value of these frameworks' sub-components (see Appendix Figure~\ref{fig:vif} for detailed VIF results).

-Furthermore, the Empathetic Dialogues framework showed the lowest expert reliability, indicating ambiguity or subjectivity in its operationalizations, limiting its use for reliable evaluation by any method.
-Similarly, EPITOME, despite being widely used \cite{sharma2021towards, lee2022does, sharma2023human, gabriel2024can}, achieved low expert reliability on two of its three sub-components due to insufficient clarity and operational definitions (See Table \ref{tab:kappa_table}).
+Furthermore, the Empathetic Dialogues framework showed the lowest expert reliability, indicating ambiguity or subjectivity in its operationalizations.
+Similarly, EPITOME, despite being widely used \cite{sharma2021towards, lee2022does, sharma2023human, gabriel2024can}, achieves relatively low expert reliability on two of its three sub-components due to insufficient clarity and operational definitions (see Table \ref{tab:kappa_table}).